jdunkerley/jdunkerley/AWS Certification.md

 ![Study Group](assets/certification/studygroup.jpg)

-At first, we just wanted to learn about AWS in general but when we looked into it felt like the SA associate was a good way.
+At first, we just wanted to learn about AWS in general but when we investigated it felt like the SA associate was a good way.
 Next, we looked into finding some material to use to help study.
 We looked into a few options before settling on the [A Cloud Guru](https://acloud.guru/) [course](https://acloud.guru/learn/aws-certified-solutions-architect-associate).
 You can also get the course on [Udemy](https://www.udemy.com/aws-certified-solutions-architect-associate/).

 In general, I aimed to watch about 2 hours of videos a week and then spend time playing with and experimenting with the technologies we had been looking at.
 The table below shows roughly what I looked at each week:

-1. Look at 10,000 foot overview and the certifications path
+1. Look at 10,000-foot overview and the certifications path
 2. IAM and AWS CLI
 3. S3 101 - get familiar with S3, including life cycle management
 4. Work on a DropBox style 's3Box' web app